Mah Nà Mah Nà: Other versions

 In 1969, Henri Salvador recorded a variation titled "Mais non, mais non" ("But No, But No" or "Of Course Not, Of Course Not"), with lyrics he had written in French to Umiliani's tune.

 Giorgio Moroder released a version in 1969 under the pseudonyms "The Great Unknowns" (UK 45) and the "Stop Studio Group" (French 45).

 In 1969, the Dave Pell Singers recorded a version for Liberty Records which achieved considerable radio exposure.

 In 1969, "Mah-Nà-Mah-Nà" was recorded in French by Midas (Roger Giguère).

 During its 1969–70 season, The Red Skelton Show used the Umiliani recording as background music for a recurring blackout sketch (used as a cold open to the program, before the opening introductory sequence).
-The otherwise silent bits featured Red and another performer, dressed as moon creatures, playing with equipment left behind by the Project Apollo astronauts.
+The otherwise silent bits featured Red and another performer, dressed as moon creatures, playing with equipment left behind by the Apollo program astronauts.

 The song is the title track of a 1970 LP on GRT Records (Cat No.: GRT 20003), released after the initial success of Sesame Street; it is purportedly sung by a fuzzy Muppet lookalike, who is pictured on the sleeve.
 Other songs on the album, including "Peg O' My Heart", "Zip A Dee Doo Dah", "Mississippi Mud", and "Santa Claus Is Comin' To Town", are sung with the syllables "mah na mah na" filling in for the actual words of the song.
 Many tracks also feature kazoo accompaniment.

 In 1971, a Hebrew version, "Parah Parah" ("cow by cow", slang for "one thing at a time"), was released by the duo HaDudaim.

 In 1971 it was recorded by Arthur Fiedler and the Boston Pops for Polydor Records.

+In 1972, Ismael Rivera aka "Maelo" a Puerto Rican composer and salsa singer, release the album "Esto fue lo que trajo el barco", which included the song Maña Maña that uses sample of the original song.

 In 1973, a rendition of "Mah Nà Mah Nà" on the Moog synthesizer was released on the album More Hot Butter (Musicor MS 3254) by Hot Butter, best known for the pop tune "Popcorn".
 It was re-released on CD in 2000.

 In 1984, Odessa comic and pantomime group Maski debuted on television with their short theatrical performance "Vocal duet" (Вокальный дуэт) for Vokrug smekha comedy TV program.
 A Pierrot characters (Aleksandr Postolenko) spelling "mana mana", while his Harlequin partner (Georgiy Deliev) singing motive of the rest of the song.

 American disco group Lipstique released a disco version of the song in 1978.